 On the other hand, multimodal approaches aim to combine information from multiple modalities to improve the accuracy of hate speech detection, as well as to analyze complex content.
 As far as we know, there is no work focused on the hate speech detection task that combines more than two modalities.
-Considering that the current most effective multimodal approaches use deep learning models to learn representations of the data and make classifications for the tasks [11].
-Because hate speech as a phenomenon could be expressed in a variety of ways we aim to leverage our multimodal approach by integrating modalities like visual, audio, and text.
-We expect each modality to provide us with the essential information that once integrated into a multimodal representation allows us to comprise the video content.
+Thus, our proposal will be oriented to involve the multiple available modalities (e.g., visual, audio, and text) in video content considering that the current most effective multimodal approaches use deep learning models to learn representations of the data and make the classification of the task [11].